About the Award

 Last year, Mr. Smith upheld justice for Orange County consumers and decreased the likelihood of harm to its animals.
 Working with the Animal Legal Defense Fund (“ALDF”), he defended an injunction against a pet store that was selling unhealthy puppies and misleading its customers.
 This case involved substantial class action and settlement work for which he provided hundreds of pro bonohours and received ALDF’s 2016 Advancement in Animal Law Pro Bono Achievement Award.

-CYLA enormously thanks Mr. Smith for advancing justice, pro bono publico, and on behalf of those who are most vulnerable.
-Additionally, CYLA commends Skadden for supporting Mr. Smith in his service to the community.
+NLS enormously thanks Mr. Smith for advancing justice, pro bono publico, and on behalf of those who are most vulnerable.
+Additionally, NLS commends Skadden for supporting Mr. Smith in his service to the community.
 At Skadden, Mr. Smith has litigated antitrust, securities, trade secret, advertising, and tax matters, among others.
 He is a graduate of William & Mary Law School.

 2016 Award – Elizabeth Balassone